If you love baseball and softball, how cool would it be to have your own baseball batting cage?

 Check out this review in which the customer gives it 5 stars.
 He made some minor improvements, and says it’s a “great product”.

 Portable Batting Cage

 There are also simpler ways to set up a batting cage in your yard or other area.
 For example, you could use one of these portable net batting cages that set up easily, and are very inexpensive.
 This kit comes with the cage and a pitching machine at a great price.

 Inflatable Batting Cage

-This is a brand new inflatable model of batting cage that can be made in different colors and comes in a 10′ x 10′ x 20′ size.
-You can double the size and order a 40′ long cage too.
+This is a brand new inflatable model of batting cage that can be made in different colors and comes in a 20′ x 20′ x 15′ size.
+The picture shows three cages set up end-to-end.
+There are some used ones available as well.
 This batting cage is portable and blows up in 10 minutes, and it fits in a car trunk.
 This is just one of the many inflatable batting cages for sale.
 Awesome!

 Here are a few photos of homemade batting cage ideas that show some creative setups using narrow spaces.
 Some of these can be made with your own framing, and you can even make a homemade batting cage frame with PVC pipe and you can just order the netting to your size specifications.
 A photo of a PVC batting cage is shown below.
 A couple of these are the best home batting cages I’ve ever seen.

 If you are interested in building your own batting cage, you can buy a batting net here, and this baseball website has some good info and plans for how to build a batting cage and even some plans for building a PVC batting cage frame.